VCityTeam/ConVer-G/Readme.md

 ```

 #### Data annotations
-Before importing the dataset inside the triple store and the relational database, we transform the data.
+Before importing the dataset inside the triple store and the relational database, we transform the data to match the theoretical model and the implementation.

 ##### Entity linking